 If you are low on funds or want to make a large purchase, a partial withdrawal may be a good option.
 You can also consider this option if you need less protection than before.
 For example, your children are now financially independent, and you need coverage only for your spouse or partner.

 With universal policies, each withdrawal reduces the death benefit amount on a dollar-for-dollar basis.
-However, some whole life policies reduce the payout by an amount greater than what is withdrawn.
-So, before you make a withdrawal, first check how it will affect the death benefit.
+However, some whole life policies reduce the life insurance payout by an amount greater than what is withdrawn.
+So, before you withdraw cash value, check how it will affect the death benefit.
+You also may need to pay income tax on the amount you withdraw.
+The tax depends on how much you take out compared to your policy's cash value.

 Increase your death benefit